BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_05.md

 Our second encounter with Nim sees her Pokemon with much stronger Pokemon with stronger Psychic attacks, but they're still no match for a decent team.
 Good dark types and Pokemon that resist Psychic and/or Rock will do well here.
 Most of her Pokemon are slow and she doesn't have any speed control, so if you can outspeed and cripple one or both of her Pokemon per turn you'll likely find a way through this one.

+Head into Akuwa Town and talk to Aelita.
+Enter the Pokemon Center to grab the defibrillator in the back room, then talk to Aelita once more.
+Meet with her at the ACDMC on the east side of Akuwa Town.
+This unlocks the Truck Guy spawn to the south.
+We'll explore the rest of Akuwa Town a bit later, but before we do, there are some sidequests we can tackle!

 ## Lost Souls 1

-Before proceeding, there are a few sidequests we can take care of.
-First of all - head into Akuwa Town with Aelita, and talk to the old man.
-We'll explore Akuwa Town itself later.
-We can now use the Truck Guy up and right of here to fast travel to Gearen, Goldenwood, and Sheridan, though!

 Head to the left at the top of Route 4, and sneak through the gap in the fence.
 Enter Lost Camp and talk to Maman.
 She'll quest us with finding *Lost Souls*.
-Use the truck guy to zip around and find:
+Use the truck guy to zip around.

 1. Andrew can be found in Abandoned Sewers underneath Gearen City by crossing the first bridge north, then the first bridge west, then the first bridge down in an alcove at the bottom.
 2. James can be found by entering Spring of Purification from Sheridan Village.
 He's on the right.
 3. Marissa can be found on Wispy Path in the upper right corner of where Espurr played with you.
 4. Matthew can be found on Route 3, the second bridge from the bottom.
 5. Cybur can be found on Route 3, next to the mystery egg vendor.
-6. Jessibelle can be found to the right of the Akuwa Town aquarium.
+6. Jessibelle can be found near the ACDMC in Akuwa Town.

 These are the only six we can get before we get a few more HMs.
 Return to the Lost Camp, where Maman will let us donate to the camp.
 Donate $5000.